Skip to Content

 Controller and hook overrides

-Controller removals are applied as a filter over the materialised controller list — the evicted controller’s Register method never runs and its route never reaches the router.
-Hook removals work the same way and prevent the removed hook’s Start/StopFn from running.
+Controller replacements are applied before duplicate-ID and route-collision validation, so the replaced controller’s Register method never runs and its routes never reach the router.
+Hook removals work as a filter over materialised hooks and prevent the removed hook’s Start/StopFn from running.

 Ordering guarantees